-Poverty is the most significant indicator of health as, in general, poorer people are sicker than their richer counterparts.
-Those living at or near poverty are most likely to die from cancer, heart disease and diabetes, due to several factors that go beyond income, such as education, housing and simple geography, things commonly dubbed "social determinants of health."
+Poverty is the most significant indicator of health as those living at or near poverty are more likely to die from cancer, heart disease and diabetes than those with higher incomes.
+This is due to several factors that go beyond income, such as education, housing and simple geography, things commonly dubbed "social determinants of health."
 This means that factors outside your immediate physical self can play a huge role in your health, even including how long you live.
 Life expectancy can vary as much as 30 years between the richest and poorest Georgia counties.
-Coweta County has a poverty rate lower than state and national averages, with about 11 percent of the population living at or below poverty, with minorities far more likely to live in poverty.
-For example, 20 percent of black populations lived in poverty, on average between 2015 and 2020, versus only 9 percent of whites.
+Muscogee County has a poverty rate much higher than state and national averages, with about 21 percent of the population living at or below poverty.
+Minorities far more likely to live in poverty.
+For example, 27 percent of black populations lived in poverty, on average between 2015 and 2020, versus only 13 percent of whites.